 Thanks to Corcovado it is almost impossible for a newcomer to get lost for any length of time in Rio.
-In fact, Rio is probably the easiest of all the world’s major cities for a visitor to find their way around as most of the city’s main residential and tourist areas are to be found along the waterfront.
+In fact, Rio is probably one of the easiest of all the world’s major cities for a visitor to find their way around as most of the city’s main residential and tourist areas are to be found along the waterfront.

-Once you know what fits where it is just a question of following the coast road along.
+Once you know what fits where it is just a question of following the coast road along (or the metro).
 Starting in the city center, Centro, you have Flamengo followed by Botafogo, Leme, Copacabana, Ipanema, Leblon, Vidigal, São Conrado, Barra da Tijuca, Recreio dos Bandeirantes, Prainha and Grumari.
 So, if you are staying at a hotel in Copacabana and want to go to play golf at the Gavea Golf club in São Conrado you just follow the coast along passing through Ipanema and Leblon on the way.
 What could be simpler?

 Public Transport options

 The easiest way to get around in Rio is the city’s taxis or the metro.
 Clean, efficient and relatively cheap in world terms, Rio’s taxis are the answer to any commuter’s prayer.
 Abundant in most parts of the zona sul, unless it is raining, taxis can normally get you to your destination in any other part of the zona sul in less than thirty minutes.
 With a cab you won’t get lost and you won’t waste valuable time.
 As in all cities of the world, avoid taxis that hang around by the doors of the hotels.